Enjoy best crawfish in New Orleans

 Louisiana crawfish accounts for 90 percent of the nation’s domestic crawfish and contributes more than $300 million in annual economic impact.
 Its annual yield of crawfish ranges from 120 to 150 million pounds, which is produced by the more than 1,000 crawfish farmers and 800 commercial fishermen who catch wild crawfish.
 Crawfish look like tiny lobsters and are typically between 3 inches and 6 inches long.
 Crawfish inhabit freshwater lakes and streams, and the presence of crawfish indicates that the waters they are in are relatively clean, since they rarely live in waters that are polluted.
 The average person consumes 3 lbs. of boiled crawfish at a time, which equals approximately 6-8 oz. of meat.

 ENJOY BEST CRAWFISH IN NEW ORLEANS

 Deanie’s Seafood in Bucktown has some of the best crawfish in New Orleans!
-We were recently voted by New Orleans Magazine readers in their “Tops of the Town” poll as the #1 place in the city for “Top Place for Boiled Crawfish in New Orleans,” and we are voted consistantly year after year in the top 3 for “Best Place to get Boiled Seafood” by both Gambit and Where Y’at readers.
-Pick up Boiled Louisiana Crawfish our Seafood Market in Bucktown, or enjoy boiled crawfish dine-in at our restaurants.
+We were recently voted by New Orleans Magazine readers in their “Tops of the Town” poll as the “Top Place for Boiled Crawfish in New Orleans,” and we are voted consistantly year after year in the top 3 for “Best Place to get Boiled Seafood” by both Gambit and Where Y’at readers.
+Pick up Boiled Louisiana Crawfish at our Seafood Market in Bucktown, or enjoy boiled crawfish dine-in at our restaurants.